A few years ago- our Summer program made the news!

-We were recently featured on Fox40 tv!
-Here is an article by Fox40 & Olivia Degennaro
+We were featured on Fox40 tv!
+Here is the article by Fox40 & Olivia Degennaro

 Building Confidence in Students Through Songwriting- by Olivia Degennaro